lumaatikkoMakko/ScienceAndMusic/README.md

 # Rubens Tube
-The flaming music
+The flaming music.

 # Vertical Xylophone
-The hammer of Odin
+The hammer of Odin.

 # Circular pneumatic Xylophone
-Missing the instrument
+Missing the instrument.

 # PVC hammond
-The idea of creating plastic Hammond
+The idea of creating the plastic Hammond.

 # Theremin
-And the oscilloscope
+And the oscilloscope.

 # Laserharp
-A'la Jean Michel Jarre
+A'la Jean Michel Jarre.